inspec/inspec/docs-chef-io/content/inspec/resources/cgroup.md

 ### Example 3

 Use `match` to test for parameters that have multi-line values and can be passed as *regex*.
-The value considered is the output obtained on `cgget -n -r [subsytem.parameters] [cgroup-name]`.
+The value considered is the output obtained on `cgget -n -r [subsystem.parameters] [cgroup-name]`.

     describe cgroup("CARROTKING") do
       its("memory.stat") { should match /\bhierarchical_memory_limit 9223372036854771712\b/ }